Giga-tronics to Host Fourth Quarter and Fiscal Year 2021 Conference Call on June 30, 2021

-DUBLIN, Calif., June 25, 2021 (GLOBE NEWSWIRE) -- Giga-tronics Incorporated (OTCQB:GIGA) will host a conference call on Wednesday, June 30, 2021 at 4:30 p.m.
+DUBLIN, Calif., June 25, 2021 (GLOBE NEWSWIRE) -- Giga-tronics Incorporated (GIGA, Financial) will host a conference call on Wednesday, June 30, 2021 at 4:30 p.m.
 EDT to discuss results for the fourth quarter and the fiscal year ended March 27, 2021 and to provide an update on Company operations.

 To participate in the call, dial: (888) 517-2513 or (847) 619-6533 and enter PIN Code 8782791#.
 It is recommended that you call in five to ten minutes prior to the start time.